sjhn/Computational_Biology_Final_Project/README.md

 The given files (the metadata.csv file that I have begined with are not comprehensive of all the nests in the metadata file.
 Some nests were predated and the sensors were lost.
 To make sure each nest has a pair of files from both treatments, I have setup a loop to extract the paired log files for a given nest.
 This script will continue to work, when there is more data in metadata.csv (it is not hardcoded to the number of nests.)

 Within the loop, the raw data for each nest pair is extracted and written into a file which is imported into R. The temperature data for all the nests are combined into a single master tab-delimited file with five columns (some columns are added).
 Also, the date is converted into [Julian date](https://en.wikipedia.org/wiki/Julian_day/ "Julian day") format.

+### Part B

+In part B, I have used the cleaned data from part A to see if the temperature of the nests are significantly different from the random tests.
+In this regard, I have performed ANOVA test and some data visualizations in R.